LukeShortCloud/rootpages/src/openstack/tripleo.rst

              $ cp /usr/share/openstack-tripleo-heat-templates/network_data.yml /home/stack/templates/network_data_custom.yaml
              $ /usr/share/openstack-tripleo-heat-templates/tools/process-templates.py --roles-data ~/templates/roles_data_custom.yaml --roles-data ~/templates/network_data_custom.yaml

+      -  Scenario #3 - No templates:

+         -  If no custom network settings will be used, then the Heat templates do not need to be generated.
+By default, TripleO will configure different subnets to seperate traffic (instead of also using VLANs) onto the default network interface of the Overcloud nodes.

 -  In a YAML Heat tepmlate, set the number of controller, compute, Ceph, and/or any other nodes that should be deployed.

    .. code-block:: yaml